timdrysdale/rf3a/README.md

 My in-real-life F3A loops are too narrow - so what I am doing wrong, and what should a loop look like?
 To try and better understand my positioning in 3D space, I thought I'd build some F3A-shaped train-tracks to fly through in realflight.
 And with this repository, I thought I'd inflict this crazy idea on fellow F3A pilots too - in the hope that it is useful.

+# Loop track design

+I've competed in a couple of F3A clubman events in the UK, but the schedule is pretty consistent worldwide.
+[Here's our guidance](http://www.gbrcaa.org/?page_id=84).

+Here's the side view of the loop track.
+The loop to the right is the pre-sequence turnaround and out of the box (box not shown).

+![alt text][looptrack]

 ## expectation management
 this is a rush job, and not well packaged, explained, or set up for anything other than exactly my RF8 version.
 Do as you will with it, but I am currently unable to provide support (feel free to raise issues in case others can help).
 I will progress this again in due course, but work's, ahem, a bit busy.